timdamen/tv-maze-dashboard/README.md

 ## Architecture

-The app is created with Vue.
+The app is created with Vue (mandatory).
 I tried to stay in the Vue ecosystem when picking other packages.
 * for statemanagement Pinia is used.
 * for component library Quasar is used.
 * for unit testing Vitest is used.